 - Knowledge of current trends in philanthropy and higher education as well as advanced analytical and research skills.

 - Excellent written and oral communication skills.
 Ability to present information in formal and informal settings and impart understanding of complex ideas to others.

 - Displays and demonstrates overall knowledge of prospect development, including prospect identification, research and management, as well as data analysis, querying and reporting.

-- 2 years of related experience research/database experience with success in understanding internal and external clients' needs and ability to translate needs into viable resources for clientele.
+- 3 years in research, tracking or data analysis with success in understanding internal and external clients' needs and ability to translate needs into viable resources for clientele.